Prince Edward Street (County Road 64 ) Reconstruction

 Something not mentioned last night was police presence and radar.
 This is huge deterrent.
 Once it’s understood that tickets are involved people will get the message “you don’t want to speed in Brighton” In my last township a patrol car parked at the side of the road was enough to slow people down.

-Kmac over 2 years ago
+Kmac almost 3 years ago

 Is there any consideration for improvement of the level crossing on Prince Edward?

-clubmember over 2 years ago
+clubmember almost 3 years ago

 Would like to know what calming features are being considered?

-clubmember over 2 years ago
+clubmember almost 3 years ago

 Speeding is an issue on Prince Edward Street.
 The town could see a windfall in fines if speed cameras were installed.
 It would be like shooting fish in a bucket.
 Most local residents (not all) do obey the speed limit.
 Drivers of tandem dump trucks should be paid by the hour not the load.

-clubmember over 2 years ago
+clubmember almost 3 years ago

 I anticipate major water main reconstruction after a water main break on Prince Edward Street a year ago last October.

-clubmember over 2 years ago
+clubmember almost 3 years ago

 Hopefully with infrastructure improvement, additional catch basins could be added to existing ones to further the storm drain capacity.
 It is hoped that those ditches beyond the present basins could then be levelled.

-clubmember over 2 years ago
+clubmember almost 3 years ago